shourya5/Calendar_bot/README.md

 $eventsyesterday
 ```
 Displays all past events for the previous day
+Has an optional {number of events displayed} argument.The default number of events displayed is 5.
 ## Contributing
 Pull requests are accepted.Please open an issue if you find a bug or have an idea for a feature.
 ## License